-Read on for our top 10 tips for cutting the cost of your car insurance, or get started now by comparing quotes below.
+Read on for our top 10 tips for cutting the cost of your car insurance, or compare quotes below and see if you could save by shopping around

 1. Choose your car carefully

 The type of car you drive can make a huge difference to the cost of your car insurance.
 Not only are some cars more expensive to repair or replace than others, but some models are seen as high risk because they are frequently involved in claims.
-Insurers group models into categories based on risk — sports models with with larger engines are usually in higher, more expensive insurance groups, whereas smaller cars with better safety features are in the more affordable insurance categories.
+Insurers group models into categories based on risk — sports models with larger engines are usually in higher, more expensive insurance groups, whereas smaller cars with better safety features are in the more affordable insurance categories.
+If you’re looking for a new car you might want to consider buying one in a low insurance group to help you save.
 Read our guide to insurance groups here.

 2. Keep it safe